emre-ozgun/react-excel-export/README.md

 Dependencies -> file-saver and XLSX

-XLSX version of this example -> 0.16.0
+XLSX version in this example -> 0.16.0

 csvData -> array of objects (headers are derived - specify for more control)